SomeoneInParticular/CART/README.md

 * `{Slicer Installation Directory}/bin/Python`: exposes that installations versions of VTK, CTK, and QT, along with slicer's own utilities.
 * `{This Directory}/CART`; exposes CARTLib and its contents.

-## Basic Structure

-- **CARTLib**: The main library containing the base classes for defining the standard iterator and Task Workflow.
-- **CARTLib/Task**: Contains the base classes for defining a Task.
-  - A task is defined as an actionable set of steps that can be taken by a specific user.
-  - Tasks Do not load data they are only used to define the GUI and support the user in performing a specific action.
-  - Tasks are at the "DataUnit" level, meaning that they are specific to a single DataIO object (e.g. a single row in the cohort csv).
-- **CARTLib/DataIO**: Contains the base classes for defining a DataIO.
-  - DataIO is used to interface with the cohort csv(Which is an organizational scheme we required to be defined by the user beforehand).
-  - DataIO baseclass is used to map a single row of the cohort csv to loaded Slicer Nodes and vice versa.
-  - DataIO is used to load the data and save the data.
-  - DataIO is used to define the data that is loaded and saved for a specific task.
-  - DataIO is at the "DataUnit" level, meaning that it is specific to a single DataIO object (e.g. a single row in the cohort csv).
-- **CARTLib/DataManager**: Contains the base classes for defining a DataManager.
-  - DataManager is used to interface/ convert the Cohort csv to a list of DataIO objects.
-  - DataManager is used to manage the loading and saving of data for a specific 'project' or set of tasks.
-  - DataManager is at the "Project" level, meaning that it is specific to a set of tasks and DataIO objects.
-  - It is used to create the DataUnits
-- **CARTLib/TaskConfig**: Contains the base classes for defining a TaskConfig.
-  - TaskConfig is used to define all of the hyperparameters and configurations for a specific 'project' or set of tasks

-Logical Extensions:
-- **CART/SegmentationTask**: A specific task for segmentation.
-- **CART/ClassificationTask**: A specific task for classification.
-- **CART/ReviewTask**: A specific task for reviewing existing segmentations or classifications."
-- **CARTLib/TaskWorkflow**: Contains the base classes for defining a TaskWorkflow.
-- **CARTLib/TaskConfigMaker**: Contains the base classes for defining a TaskWorkflowManager.
-- **CARTLib/CSVCohortMaker**: Contains the base classes for defining a CSVCohortMaker.

 ---
 # Example Data
 The example data consists of a subset (fold0) from the PI-CAI dataset, featuring prostate MRI images and their corresponding segmentations.
 The original data can be obtained from the [official website](https://zenodo.org/records/6624726) by downloading the `picai_public_images_fold0.zip` file.